brianmhunt/brianmhunt.github.io/_posts/2014-01-22-making-everything-async.md

   return
 {% endhighlight %}

-We have a much lower threshold for the timeout on Typekit because if it is slow or fails to load then the application is rendered unusable because the page never hides the loading screen to show the page.
+We have a much lower threshold for the timeout on Typekit than the other services below because if it is slow or fails to load then the application is rendered unusable because the page never hides the loading screen to show the page.

 We use the following CSS to get around the [Flash of Unstyled Text](http://help.typekit.com/customer/portal/articles/6852-controlling-the-flash-of-unstyled-text-or-fout-using-font-events):